ros-infrastructure/ros_buildfarm/doc/configuration_options.rst

   master which is commonly used to upload artifacts to another host.
   This credential id is set in the buildfarm_deployment.

+* **Upload destination credential ID**: the ID of the credential entry managed on the Jenkins master which contains the destination information used to upload artifacts to another host.
+  This credential id is set in the buildfarm_deployment.
+  At present, this value is only used for RPM jobs.

 Specific options in release build files
 ---------------------------------------